virpatel524/plasmodium_discovery/README.md

 ###2016-12-13T14:30:51
 Looks as though this second method is much more appropriate and functions well, producing a gff that includes each gene with the motif file we want, easily parseable.
 So let's make a script that can parse the gff as well as the original motif meme file, thus producing the scoring metric that we'd like.

+###2016-12-13T15:50:57
+First concern looking at the FIMO results is that there are a ridiculous number of false positives.
+First filtering approach taken was to use a q-value score of 10**-30 as a cutoff.
+This seems to be partially effective.
+Will update on how much further this goes.

+Another question is whether there are domain duplicaions within the same transcript.
+This may suggest either poor filtering on the part of FIMO *or* is indicative of duplicated domains, of course.
+I will look at recovery rates using collapsed to further evaluate.

+But the ambiguity here is making me a little nervous-how do we really know which matches are significant?
+It might be worth doing the meme approach on protein sequences and seeing whether this produces a better outcome.
+I'll go ahead and get this running.